UW-Solar/Website-Reference/README.md

 11. Run `npm run deploy`. **This will take a while to run.**

 Once you complete these steps, the site will automatically update itself.
 Go back to step 5 and go through the checklist again on the completed site.
 Make sure everything still works.
 If you follow all the instructions in this documentation, you should not get any errors. **IF YOU DO GET AN ERROR, MAKE NO CHANGES TO THE WEBSITE AND LOOK AT THE TROUBLESHOOTING SECTION AT THE BOTTOM OF THIS DOCUMENT**.

+# Making Edits

+If you want to make changes to any part of the website, look below.
+You'll notice that there are several other files in this folder whose names correspond to the headers below.
+Each of the headers below has a list of things that that document will show you how to edit.

+## HOME PAGE

+* I want to change the content in the "About" section
+* I want to change the content in the "Meeting Details" or the "Contact" sections
+* I want to add a new section to the UW Solar Home page

+## PROJECTS

+* I want to add a new Project to "Current" or "Completed"
+* I want to update the description of a project
+* I want to add/remove an image carousel to a project
+* I want to add/remove images from an image carousel
+* I want to move a project from "Current" to "Completed"

+## MAP/DATA

+* There's a problem with the map.
+It's not loading/displaying properly

+## NEWS

+* I want to add a news entry for the news page
+* I want to make a change to an existing news entry
+* I want a certain news entry to be "pinned" at the top
+* I want to change the image for a news entry (Multiple images not allowed)

+## PEOPLE

+* I want to add/remove Faculty
+* I want to add/remove Students
+* I want to add/remove Alumni
+* I want to add/remove Partners
+* I want to add a new section

+## FOOTER

+* I want to add/remove a social media icon

+## NAVIGATION BAR

+* I want to add a new page to the navigation bar
+* I want to change the order of the pages in the navigation bar
+* I want to change the name of an element

+If what you want to change is not listed above, it most likely requires larger structural changes to the website.
+If you are a high level web programmer and feel confident in applying these changes, go ahead!
+If not, then do not make these changes.
+Either take the time to learn the relevant skills are ask someone else with more web programming knowledge to help you out.
+Always make sure to check that your changes work!

 # Troubleshooting